GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 * Copy how XahLee displays codeblocks
 	* Add code highlighting
 * Create coyote 404 page
+* style links
+* style toc and their links

 ## Thing completed from the above list